-- Excessive Absenteeism: Any student absent in excess of the guidelines listed above will receive a 5% deduction in their final grade and an additional make-up day when appropriate, for that semester for each day absent above the allowed number of days, in addition to making up those days at the discretion of the clinical site/clinical coordinator.
-A student who has exceeded the allowed absences listed above by two incidents will be required to meet with the program director and clinical coordinator on-campus to determine discipline.
-Discipline will include suspension or expulsion from the program. - Excessive Tardiness: Any student tardy in excess of two instances per semester will receive a 10% deduction in their final grade for the semester for each additional tardy. - Failure to Make up Clinical Time: Any student found to have not made up required time due to illness/scheduled personal time will receive an incomplete grade until make up time has been arranged.
-The student will still be required to make up the clinical time per the clinical site/coordinator during the next semester or following graduation, and may be subject to additional make up time as well.
+- Missed Punches: Any student who misses more than three time punches in a semester will receive a 5% grade deduction in their final grade for the semester. - Failure to Make up Clinical Time: Any student found to have not made up required time due to illness/scheduled personal time will receive an incomplete grade until make up time has been arranged.
+The student will still be required to make up the clinical time per the clinical site/coordinator during the next semester or prior to graduation, and may be subject to additional make up time as well.
 An incomplete grade could impact the student's ability to move forward in the program, or to graduate.
-Any missed time not made up will be limited to 1 week and will be subject to program dismissal.

-- Failure to Notify: Any student failing to notify the clinical instructor/coordinator of an absence (scheduled or unscheduled) or tardy will receive a 10% reduction in the final grade for that semester. - Abuse of Clinical Time: Any student found to be taking unauthorized or extended lunch/ breaks will receive a 10% reduction in their final grade for the semester for each instance. - Falsifying of Time Slips: Any student found leaving their clinical site without permission or found to be purposely falsifying information on time slips or any other clinical paperwork will be required to meet with the program director and clinical coordinator on-campus to determine discipline.
-Falsifying of paperwork is a serious infraction that will result in expulsion from the program.
+Any missed time not made up will be limited to 1 week and will be subject to program dismissal. - Failure to Notify: Any student failing to notify the clinical instructor/coordinator of an absence (scheduled or unscheduled) or tardy will receive a 10% reduction in the final grade for that semester. - Abuse of Clinical Time: Any student found to be taking unauthorized or extended lunch/breaks or attending clinical without permission will receive a 10% reduction in their final grade for the semester for each instance.
+Students are not permitted to attend clinical more than 40 hours per week or in excess of 10 hours per day. - Falsifying of Time Slips: Any student found leaving their clinical site without permission or found to be purposely falsifying information on time slips or any other clinical paperwork will be required to meet with the program director and clinical coordinator on-campus to determine discipline.
+Falsifying paperwork is a serious infraction that will result in expulsion from the program.